AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications

 \section{Background}

 We provide a brief overview of different power management components and techniques used in modern processors.

-\textbf{Server and Client Cores.} Major server vendors have nearly the same CPU core microarchitecture for client and server processors.
-For example, Intel CPU core design is a single development project, leading to a master superset core.
-The project has two derivatives, one for server and one for client processors \cite{Skylake_die_server}.
+\textbf{Server and Client Cores.} Major server vendors have nearly the same core microarchitecture for client and server CPUs.
+For example, Intel CPU core design is a single development project that has two derivatives, one for server and one for client CPUs \cite{Skylake_die_server}.
 Fig. \ref{fig:skx_floorplan} shows the AVX and L2 extension of the Intel Skylake server core over the client core \cite{kumar2017intel}.

-\textbf{Clock Distribution Network (CDN).} A clock distribution network distributes the clock signals from a common point (e.g., clock generator) to all the elements in the system that need it.
-Modern processors use an all-digital phase-locked loop (ADPLL) to generate the CPU core clock \cite{tam2018skylake}.
-An ADPLL can maintain high performance while significantly reducing power compared to conventional PLLs.
-For example, the power of an ADPLL in Skylake, shown in (bottom) of Fig. \ref{fig:skx_floorplan}, is only $7mW$ at $4GHz$ frequency~\cite{fayneh20164}.
+\textbf{Clock Distribution Network (CDN).} A CDN distributes the signals from a common point (e.g., clock generator) to all the elements in the system that need it.
+Modern processors use an all-digital phase-locked loop (ADPLL) to generate the CPU core clock~\cite{tam2018skylake}.
+An ADPLL maintains high performance with significantly less power as compared to conventional PLLs.
+For example, the power of an ADPLL in Skylake, shown \hj{at the} bottom \hj{right} of Fig.~\ref{fig:skx_floorplan}, is only $7mW$ at $4GHz$~\cite{fayneh20164}.